Ad personam: Origin

-In his treatise The Art of Being Always Right, the German philosopher Arthur Schopenhauer lists this technique under the title of Stratagem No. 38 (both last listed and last resort):
+In his treatise The Art of Being Right, the German philosopher Arthur Schopenhauer lists this technique under the title of Stratagem No. 38 (both last listed and last resort):

 When we realise that the opponent is superior and that we will end up being defeated, become offensive and outrageous; that is, don't focus on the object of the dispute anymore, since it would be a fiasco, but focus directly on the opponent and try to attack them in any way.
 You could call this an argumentum ad personam, and you should distinguish it from the argumentum ad hominem; in fact, while in the latter we attack what the opponent has said or admitted, with this stratagem we leave the subject in question aside and rail against the opponent with insolence.
 It basically is an appeal to the more brutal forces that we have, and as anyone can put it into practice, it is certainly a widespread stratagem.
 In the event that our opponent starts to use this behaviour, we certainly cannot do the same, otherwise it would turn into a fight, a duel or a trial.